EvilEyedPigeon/udacity-fsnd-p3-item-catalog/README.md

 - Only author can edit or delete an item
 - Add flash messages
 - Form validation using WTForms
+- View user profile (logged in user can see it's own profile)

 Questions
 ---------